GREENE COUNTY

 Harbines

-Jamestown This station was built sometime between 1894 and 1899 and sat on Railroad Street (now Verity St.) between S. Church and Sycamore.
+Jamestown This station was built sometime between 1894 and 1899 and sat on Railroad Street (now Verity Street) between S. Church and Sycamore.
 Prior to that there was an older Dayton & Southeastern RR station on this site, but a bit to the west.
-The station was closed by the B&O in 1975.
+The B&O put a trailer next to the station in 1970 because it was so dilapdated (Gazette News-Current, 4-29-1970).
+It was torn down sometime soon after and the station (now in the trailer) was closed by the B&O in 1975.

 Knisley